 “Absolutely these diets must be done under the care of a doctor.
 These things are not without risk,” says nutrition expert Dr. Melina Jampolis on CNN.com.

-Our research has shown if there is some particular part of a diet program that is especially troublesome (unrealistic dieting changes and too expensive), then the likelihood of long-term success is slim.
+Our research has shown if there is some particular part of a diet program that is especially troublesome (unrealistic changes, too expensive), then the likelihood of long-term success is slim.
 If Plan Z does in fact cut calories too drastically and costs too much, this could be a problem.

-One issue we have with this diet’s scientific claims is its reliance on the ZR50 reduction formula.
-It is a homeopathic spray containing Calcarea carbonica, nux vomica, taraxacum, and magnesium phosphorica that claims to relieve the negative effects of an extreme low-calorie diet.
-The vast positive effects of these remedies are not clinically verified nor is homeopathy recognized by the medical community.
-Plan Z’s claim to alter, or “reboot,” your metabolism is also unsubstantiated–and frankly, it doesn’t make much sense.
+One issue we have is this plan relies on the ZR50 reduction formula.
+It is a homeopathic spray containing calcarea carbonica, nux vomica, taraxacum and magnesium phosphorica used to relieve the negative effects of an extreme low-calorie diet.
+These remedies are not clinically verified nor is homeopathy recognized by the medical community.
+Plan Z’s promise to alter, or “reboot,” your metabolism is also unsubstantiated.

 So, let’s finish this one up, shall we?
-We were initially interested in the drastic results Plan Z by Zola seemed to offer, but our interest quickly turned to skepticism.
-You don’t need to purchase an expensive plan to limit yourself to a severe calorie deficit, and the homeopathic spray is not scientifically verified, so we have reservations about suggesting this one to any dieter.
-We highly recommend eating healthy foods in healthy amounts and exercising.
-This is a lifestyle, not an extreme diet, and it leads to long-term success.
+We were initially interested in the drastic results Plan Z by Zola seemed to offer, but that quickly turned to skepticism.
+You don’t need to purchase an expensive plan to limit yourself to a severe calorie deficit and the homeopathic spray is not scientifically verified, so we have reservations about suggesting this one to any dieter.
+We highly recommend eating healthy foods in the right amounts and exercising.

 The makers behind Leptigen are even offering a Special Trial Offer, quite an amazing gesture of confidence.